karmaniverous/entity-client-dynamodb/README.md

 - Thin, typed wrapper over DynamoDBClient and DynamoDBDocument
 - Enhanced batch processing (retries for unprocessed items)
 - Seamless integration with [EntityManager](https://github.com/karmaniverous/entity-manager) for cross-shard, multi-index querying
-- First-class TypeScript types and docs
+- First-class TypeScript types and DX-focused factories/overloads

-If you are using the EntityManager ecosystem for single-table DynamoDB design, this package provides a practical, ergonomic client layer you can use directly in services, tests, and scripts.
+If you use the EntityManager ecosystem for single-table DynamoDB design, this package gives you a practical, ergonomic client with strong inference and minimal boilerplate.

+---

+## Mental model (DX first)

+- EntityManager defines your schema, generated properties, and query strategy.
+- EntityClient is a DynamoDB adapter:
+  - CRUD and batch ops with strong typing
+  - Optional page-key decoding and key stripping when you want domain objects
+- QueryBuilder composes cross-shard index queries:
+  - Token-aware and index-aware types
+  - Zero generics at call sites via a factory

+You should not need to write type parameters (<...>) at call sites.
+Pass values (entityToken, config literals), and types flow.

 ---